ru22-14/beauty-boutique/README.md

 ### Footer

-Footer also exists across all the Pages.
-On the Left side of the footer the Facebook Page Link is provided and can be accessed by clicking on the link.
-Then the link to our Privacy Policy is also provided, the user can read and understand the policy by clicking on it.
+Footer also exists across all the pages.
+On the left side of the footer the Facebook Page Link is provided and can be accessed by clicking on the link.
+The link to our Privacy Policy is also provided, the user can read and understand the policy by clicking on it.

-While on the Right Side of the Footer the User is given an option to Subscribe to the Newsletters.
+While on the right side of the footer the user is given an option to Subscribe to the Newsletters.
 In this way the Subscriber will receive emails regarding all the upcoming events and updates.

 <img src="static/media/footer.jpg" width="80%" align = "center"> <br>